KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 # Using backbone networks in SSD:
-In this section, I explain the details of how I used different backbone networks for SSD object detection.
+In this section, I explain how I used different backbone networks for SSD object detection.

 ### VGG16